Call for Proposals is now open

 A maximum of 30 proposals will be accepted, once attendance has been confirmed the lead presenter will be automatically registered for the event.

-Cost of registration fee (including all event catering), social events and 2 nights accommodation will be covered by the organising committee for the lead presenter on all accepted paper proposals.
-Co-authors are welcome to attend as delegates
+Cost of registration fee (including all event catering), social events, and 2 nights’ accommodation in Vienna (for foreign participants) will be covered by the organizing committee for the lead presenter on all accepted and delivered Stream1 papers.
+Co-authors are welcome to attend as delegates.
+Papers will be included in a special issue of a leading international academic journal.

 Important Workshop dates: